jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

 In the case using kubernetes, the creation of the databases is performed by the migration tool, before the container is initialized.
 Since postgres does not allow the jdbc connection parameter `?createDatabaseIfNotExist=true`.

+#### Private Database

+In order to connect remotely to another database that is not public, it can be accessed via `port-forwarding` and through the bastion or any DMZ node.

+    # If not added before
+    ssh-add .ssh/bastion-key

+    ssh -NL local-port:remote-private-host:remote-private-port user@remote-public-host
+    #  -L [bind_address:]port:host:hostport
+    #          Specifies that the given port on the local (client) host is to be
+    #          forwarded to the given host and port on the remote side.
+    #  -N  Do not execute a remote command.
+This is useful for just for‐
+    #          warding ports (protocol version 2 only).

+    ssh -NL 5432:eks-lab-dev-db.cwekrnapay4v.eu-west-2.rds.amazonaws.com:5432 ubuntu@35.176.168.219 -v

+    # if using ssh agent (config)
+    ssh -NL 5432:eks-lab-dev-db.cwekrnapay4v.eu-west-2.rds.amazonaws.com:5432 bastion

+Finally, it can be used `localhost:5432` to access to the remote database and through the *port-forwarded*

+> Connect to default database `postgres`

 #### Known issues